Do you run events for your business?

 A great way to do this by including social proof elements, such as testimonials or expert reviews of your event, in your campaigns.

-Franklin Road do a great job of this in their invitation email for upcoming shows.
+Franklin Road does a great job of this in their invitation email for upcoming shows.

 By including a review of the band’s latest album in the email, they help ensure readers of the band’s quality and reduce any anxiety they might have about whether the event will be worth their time.